Multi-stage Deep Learning Artifact Reduction for Pallel-beam Computed Tomography: Results

-We conducted a computational comparison between our method and post-processing using a simulated foam phantom with artifact levels $I_0=30$, $P_{\text{ring}}=0.1$, and $P_{\text{zinger}}=0.001$ using MS-D network.
-The raw corrupted projection consisted of 256 projection images of size $512\times512$ pixels.
-The computations were performed on a workstation equipped with an Intel i7-11700KF CPU and Nvidia RTX3070 GPU.
+A computational efficiency comparison was conducted between our method and classical methods followed by post-processing techniques using a simulated foam phantom dataset.
+This dataset comprised 256 corrupted projection images, each with dimensions of $512\times512$ pixels.
+All computational analyses were performed on a workstation equipped with an Intel i7-11700KF CPU and an Nvidia RTX3070 GPU.

-In our method, the raw projection underwent three sequential stages, with each stage involving a separate CNN.
-Additionally, the processed sinogram images were upsampled four times in the sinogram stage.
-As shown in Figure \ref{inferencetime}, the total inference time for our method was 56.18 seconds, while for post-processing it was 41.40 seconds.
-The training time for each stage of our multi-stage training was 9 minutes, 6 hours 50 minutes, and 3 hours 38 minutes, respectively.
-The total training time of our multi-stage training was 10 hours and 37 minutes.
-In contrast, the training time for post-processing was around 14 hours and 31 minutes.
+Our approach processes the raw projections through three distinct stages, utilizing a separate CNN for each stage.
+Notably, in the sinogram stage, processed sinogram images underwent a fourfold upsampling.
+Training durations for the individual stages of our multi-stage approach were 9 minutes, 6 hours 50 minutes, and 3 hours 38 minutes, respectively, culminating in a total training period of 10 hours and 37 minutes.
+By comparison, the training time for the post-processing technique totaled approximately 14 hours and 31 minutes.

+As depicted in Figure \ref{fig:inferencetime}, the aggregate inference duration for our methodology was 56 seconds, identical to using wavelet-based method followed by post-processing as an example.
+The computation times required for the pre-processing stages of various classical artifact reduction methods are detailed in Table \ref{tab:compute_classical_method}.
+Among these, the method by MBIR/Kazantsev \cite{kazantsev2017novel}, which employs a regularized model-based iterative reconstruction for artifact reduction, was noted for its extended computation time, potentially hindering its practical application.
+In general, the computation time for our integrated multi-stage method aligns closely with the combined computational time of classical methods and their subsequent post-processing.